Paul Clitheroe

-Career
+Biography and career

-Clitheroe graduated from the University of NSW in the late 1970s, with a Bachelor of Arts.
+Clitheroe was born in Nottingham, England on 7 July 1955 and graduated from the University of NSW in the late 1970s, with a Bachelor of Arts.

-With financing from his father for his share of a new business venture, Clitheroe and some university friends founded investment research and advisory company, Ipac Securities Limited, in 1983.
+With financing from his father for his share of a new business venture, Clitheroe and some university friends founded investment research and advisory company, "Ipac Securities Limited", in 1983.

 He is best known for his stint as the host of Nine Network show Money, a financial and investment program that aired from 1993 to 2002, and has also appeared as occasional specials, the latest in 2006.

-Clitheroe occasionally appears on Tony Delroy's Nightlife on ABC radio and also on Thursdays on 2UE Money Clinic.
+Clitheroe occasionally appeared on Tony Delroy's Nightlife on ABC radio and also on Thursdays on 2UE Money Clinic.

 In addition to this, Clitheroe has written for numerous financial publications as well as in Melbourne newspaper the Herald Sun.
 He was president of the Financial Planning Association of Australia for 1993–94.

 Clitheroe has been an active advocate of financial literacy for many years.
-He is Chairman of the Australian Government Financial Literacy Board and Financial Literacy Australia.
-Clitheroe is the Chairman of InvestSMART Group Limited, and is also Chairman and chief commentator of Money magazine.
+He is chairman of the Australian Government Financial Literacy Board and Financial Literacy Australia.
+Clitheroe is the chairman of InvestSMART Group Limited, and is also chairman and chief commentator of Money magazine.